 Because there are free beginner areas in Val Claret, Le Lac, Les Boisse and Les Brevieres, if you are learning to ski for the first time, it is unlikely you will need to buy a ski pass for at least the first day or so.
 If you are a complete beginner, then it is likely that you will be joining ski school for most of your stay, so it is worth discussing with them which pass option is best suited for you.

 Access to the snowpark is included in any Tignes or Tignes & Val d'Isere Combined ski pass.
 With the Tignes & Val d'Isere Combined pass you also get to ride in the Val d'Isere snow park too.

 Also see: Snowparks in Tignes

-Children under 5 and adults of 75 years+ can get 1 to 15 consecutive days ski passes free.
-Proof of age is required and a photo is required for passes of 2 days and longer.
+Children under 5 and adults of 75 years and older ski for free.
+This applies to 1 to 15 consecutive days ski passes only.
+Proof of age and a photo is required.
 These passes are only available to buy at the ticket offices in resort.

-Not everyone comes to Tignes to ski, and when there are such beautiful panoramas to take in and mountain restaurants to enjoy, we can understand why!
-Lift pass prices are reduced for pedestrians (piétons), and some areas are even free or include extras such as a meal at a designated restaurant.
-Prices are available for Autumn and winter and these passes can only be bought at one of the Ski Pass Offices in resort.
+Tignes offers a reduction in lift pass prices for pedestrians (piétons).
+Prices are available for autumn and winter and these passes can only be bought at one of the Ski Pass Offices in resort.

 Also see: Maps of Tignes

-With the "Ski à la carte" system or "Infini Tignes", you no longer need to buy a predetermined number of skiing days in advance: you only pay for the days you actually ski and the payments are not debited until the 5th of the following month.
+With the "Ski à la carte" system you no longer need to buy a predetermined number of skiing days in advance: you only pay for the days you actually ski and the payments are not debited until the 5th of the following month.